Reflecting our overall approach, the Duke Gap Year Program process is simple and flexible.

 The DGYP is a selective program and we are interested in supporting students who participate in a gap year that encourages personal growth, provides opportunities for meaningful service and civic engagement, and allows for an unusually deep exploration of one or more interests.

-Due to the continuing impact of the COVID-19 pandemic, we regret the Duke Gap Year Program will not be able to distribute funding awards this fall.
-If current Duke University restrictions on travel are lifted by January 2021 we hope to be able to provide funding for meaningful Spring and Summer 2021 experiences.
+2021-2022 Funding Update: Due to the continuing impact of the COVID-19 pandemic, we regret the Duke Gap Year Program will not be able to distribute funding awards this summer.
+If current Duke University restrictions are lifted by September 1, 2021, we hope to provide funding for meaningful fall experiences.
+If not, and restrictions are lifted by Spring 2022, we hope to be able to provide funding at that point.
 We encourage you to consider this as you plan and budget for your gap year.

 Duke Gap Year Program applicants may request up to $15,000 in funding.
 Funding is limited, but we hope to make gap years more accessible to those who, financially, may not have been able to consider this opportunity previously.